Bi-Level optimization for interpolation-based parameter estimation of differential equations: Introduction

-In this paper, we extend the work done in \cite{prabhu2025derivative} but for a broader class of ordinary differential equations.
+In our prior work \cite{prabhu2025derivative}, we developed an interpolation-based parameter estimation method that solves a convex optimization problem.
+While this approach estimates parameters accurately and is data-efficient, it is restricted to differential equations in which the unknown parameters appear linearly.
+In this work, we extend this approach to a broader class of ordinary differential equations that places no restrictions on how the parameters appear in the system.
 We formulate a bi-level optimization problem, where the inner problem solves a convex optimization problem in the linear parameters \citep{boyd2004convex}, while the outer problem optimizes over the nonlinear parameters.
-We use the implicit function theorem \citep{dontchev2009implicit, griewank2008evaluating} over the KKT conditions of the inner optimization problem to derive the forward-mode gradient of the optimal solution with respect to nonlinear parameters.
-A pictorial representation of the overall procedure is shown in Figure \ref{fig:bilevel}.
-We demonstrate the efficacy of this method on two different problem formulations.
-First, parameter estimation for ordinary differential equations (ODE), and delayed differential equations (DDE), where the model structure is known but the parameters are unknown.
-Second, model discovery problems, where both the model structure and parameters of ODE are unknown.
+We use the implicit function theorem \citep{dontchev2009implicit, griewank2008evaluating, 10.1162/neco_a_01547} over the KKT conditions of the inner optimization problem to derive the forward-mode gradient of the optimal solution with respect to nonlinear parameters.
+An overview of the overall procedure is shown in Figure \ref{fig:overview}.
+We demonstrate the efficacy of this method on two different yet related classes of benchmark problems.
+First, we consider parameter estimation for ordinary differential equations (ODE) where the model structure is known but the parameters are unknown.
+Second, we consider model discovery problems, where both the model structure and parameters of ODE are unknown and are to be learned from the data.
+Finally, we also demonstrate how our method can be extended to delayed differential equations, stiff differential equations, and partially observed differential equations.